from humble beginnings

 As a form of self-expression and healing, Achea Redd created her own blog, sharing her feelings about mental health and authenticity.
 The flow of support she received from the community compelled her to create Real Girls F.A.R.T.—a space to empower and equip women with the necessary tools to use their voices and become their best, most authentic selves.

-With her book to release this summer in 2019, Achea uses her life experience and mental health disorder to help women find their voice and let it out.
+Achea uses her life experience and mental health disorder to help women find their voice and let it out.
+Those goals are central to her new book Be Free.
+Be You.
 She is the official sponsor of Nationwide Children’s Hospital On Our Sleeves Movement.
 If you would like to book Achea to speak at your next event, contact us.

 what is real girls F.A.R.T.?